puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 types to help manage things like databases, users, and grants.
 In this case, however, we'll create a standalone module for our defined resource type.

-Begin by creating the module's directory structure:
+Begin by creating the module's directory structure.

     mkdir -p user_accounts/manifests

-We'll start with a `user_account.pp` manifest where we'll write an `ssh_users::user_account` defined resource type:
+We'll start with a `user_account.pp` manifest where we'll write an `ssh_users::user_account` defined resource type.

     vim user_accounts/manifests/ssh_user.pp